dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
 I was looking that up
-when uh yeah I was looking that up when we started talking about doing this interview
+when I was looking that up when we started talking about doing this interview

 **Christian Seberino:**
- so so a lot of people have
+ so a lot of people have
-been thinking is like you about they the issue with all this useful a useless work yeah on and so that was that was another attempt to try to address that that problem of those wasted resources yeah but so
+been thinking is like you about they the issue with all this useful a useless work on and so that was that was another attempt to try to address that that problem of those wasted resources but so